PanicStation.org

 Short answer

-Keep the doors shut and note the time.
-If it’s a power cut, a closed fridge typically stays safe for about 4 hours; if the appliance has failed while power is on, move the most perishable foods into an iced cool box quickly.
+Keep the fridge and freezer doors shut and note the time you first noticed the problem.
+If it is a wider power cut, a closed fridge should usually stay cold for up to 4 hours; if the appliance has failed while the home still has power, move the most perishable chilled foods into a cool box with ice packs as soon as you can do it in one quick opening.

 Do not do these things

-• Don’t leave thawing foods on the worktop.
+• Don’t leave thawing meat, fish, poultry, dairy, cooked food, or ready-to-eat chilled food on the worktop.

-• Don’t refreeze food that has fully thawed if you can’t be confident it stayed cold (especially meat/fish/poultry, cooked dishes, dairy).
+• Don’t refreeze food that has fully defrosted unless it has been cooked safely first.

-• Don’t put warm food into the fridge/freezer while it’s struggling.
+• Don’t put hot or warm food into a fridge or freezer that is already struggling.

 What to do now